pcohen89/catepiller/README.md

 - [ ] Average numeric columns and binary
 - [ ] Take max and min
 - [ ] Count the number of instances of that comp type matched to the assembly

+### Don't merge to the sub-component tables, just create a field for every component and count instances on the assembly

+### Try different outcome variables

+- [ ] Model with current data structure and include units as a field